DoriPlg/ASCII_art/README.md

 Questions:
 1. Explain the different classes, and the connections
 2. For each collection used, explain why you chose it explicitly.
 Consider runtime and memory
-3. Explainyour use of java Exceptions to handle faulty user input and printing of the error messages
+3. We wrote a function that takes the attempted
 4. If you changed SubImageCharMatcher's API explain why it was needed
-5. Was any change in the supplied classes code needed? why?
+5. We did not change the supplied classes.